sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 	- Command and Control
 		- Where weaponized code talks to an outside server to use additional functions ^002bc8
 		- Able to remotely use host at this point
-		- Establish 2 way communication
+		- Establishes 2 way communication
 	- Actions on objectives
 		- Whatever the goal is
 			- Data extraction, Damage, etc